-18.626 Travel.
+Travel 18.626

 The County shall reimburse employees for actual necessary and reasonable itemized travel costs incurred while on official authorized County business.
 Commuting expenses between an employee's residence and normal place of employment are not reimbursable.
 All travel must be authorized by the Department Head in order to be eligible for reimbursement.
 Department Heads shall inform the County Administrator of any out of County travel plans.
 There will be no reimbursement for meals within the County, except as authorized by the Board Chair or Vice Chair.
+Out of County meals will be reimbursed at the IRS allowed rates.
+Receipts are required for all meals.
 Employees shall receive mileage reimbursement at the IRS allowed rate for all authorized travel in their personal automobile.
 Employees shall be required to complete an expense voucher before reimbursement will be made.
 All automobile allowances in all County departments shall be paid in a manner similar to that in which salaries are paid.
-Receipts are required for air, train, bus or taxi travel, hotels or motels, meals, conference registration and all other items (except tolls) in excess of five dollars.
+Receipts are also required for air, train, bus or taxi travel, hotels or motels, conference registration and all other items (except tolls) in excess of five dollars.
 Clerical employees who are required to return to work to take minutes at evening meetings shall be reimbursed for mileage to and from their residence.
 (This reimbursement is taxable to the employee.)